poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         if text:
             self.xml.text = text

-Now our fill_interfaces shouldn't call an error when called, we can go back to our send_iq_response in ClientSerwer.
+Now our fill_interfaces shouldn't call an error when called, we can go back to our send_iq_response in ResponseClient.
 Only one line is still missing: `iq.send()`.
 When we are sending our Iq, we can handle receiving it inside our Client.
-We should handle signal, as we desired in __handleIq method.
+We should handle signal, as we desired in __handle_iq method.
 In my example, it is `"event_name_iq"`.
 When we know the signal's name, we should create a method to handle our signal and register this method for that signal with `'add_event_handler'` method in __init__.
 Now our Client should look like this:

 Catch signal with Iq stanza
 +++++++++++++++++++++++++++